vertexproject/synapse/docs/synapse/devopsguide.rst

 .. note::

-    When the Optic UI is used to proxy the ``/api/ext`` endpoint, authentication must be done using the Optic's login endpoint.
+    When the Optic UI is used to proxy the ``/api/ext`` endpoint, authentication must be done using Optic's login endpoint.
 Basic auth is not available.

 Readonly Mode